rzvdev1/reading-notes/code-401/reading-notes-3.md

 ## Reflection

-What are your learning goals after reading and reviewing the class README?
+My goals after reading and reviewing the class README are understanding Express.router(), CRUD Operations with REST and Express, and Sequelize.
+I want to learn how to utilize these tools to create a full stack application.

 ### Resources I use